Mike Garcia (baseball, born 1923): Early life

-Garcia was born in San Gabriel, California, of Indigenous Mexican ancestry.
+Garcia was born in San Gabriel, California, and was of both Indigenous Gabrieleño and Mexican heritage.
 He grew up on a ranch in Orosi, California, where his father, Merced Garcia, moved the family when Mike was 2.
 Mike's family had close ties to that of Atlanta Braves infielder Marty Perez, and the two referred to each other as cousins.

 Mike's father raised horses, and Mike aspired to race them.
 He participated in one race and was thrown from the horse.
 Garcia played four years of high school baseball, the first three years at Orosi High School and the last at Visalia High School.

 Garcia was pitching in semipro baseball when Cleveland Indians scout Willis Butler noticed him in Tulare, California.
 In 1942, Butler signed him as an amateur free agent to the organization's Class D farm team, the Appleton Papermakers of the Wisconsin State League.
 Garcia earned a 10–10 win–loss record with Appleton.
 He spent the next three years as a signalman in the United States Army during World War II, serving in Europe as a member of the Signal Corps.

 Garcia was discharged from the Army at the age of 22 and returned to the Cleveland organization.
 He played for the Class C Bakersfield Indians of the California League.
 With Bakersfield, Garcia's ERA and strikeouts led the league and he earned 22 wins.
 In 1947 he joined the Cleveland Indians during spring training, but he was assigned to the Class A Wilkes-Barre Barons of the Eastern League by Cleveland coach Bill McKechnie.
 He finished the season with 17 wins and a 3.24 ERA.
 In 1948, he pitched for the Double-A Oklahoma City Indians of the Texas League and earned 19 wins.